 Call To Action:

-As stated earlier, if you make one change in your life to improve your health, it should be to increase your fiber intake.
+If you make one change in your life to improve your health, it should be to increase your fiber intake.
 Studies have shown that people who focus on increasing fiber rather than reducing calories, or watching what they eat, have had similar weight loss and improved health.

-If you want to seek even more advice regarding healthy eating, nutrition and the effects of diet on health.
+To receive more advice regarding healthy eating, nutrition and the effects of diet on health.
 Please get in touch with us for more information about our nutritional therapy services.

 Love and Light